graphsense/graphsense-lib/README.md

 to run the entire test-suite.

-Linting and formatting should be automatically executed on every git commit, using pre-commit.
+Linting and formatting should be automatically executed on every git commit using pre-commit.

 To create the documentation please run:
 ```bash